scipy/scipy/doc/source/tutorial/ndimage.rst

     are modified at each iteration.

-    The :func:`binary_dilation` function implements binary dilation of arrays of arbitrary rank with the given structuring element.
+    The :obj:`binary_dilation` function implements binary dilation of arrays of arbitrary rank with the given structuring element.
 The origin parameter controls the placement of the structuring element as described in section :ref:`ndimage-filter-functions`.
 If no